 Personal rating – 4.6/5

 This is a great read, and I would say it is essential if you are a parent or teacher.
 I will love to get your thoughts if you have read this book.
 Please leave me a comment below.
 Let me know why you gave the book that scores at the moment.
-It is my opinion review, so I would love to know your thoughts.
+It is my opinion review, so that I would love your thoughts.